 One of the top 11 facts about Barolo Wine is that the Langhe Hills are a complex system of long and parallel ridges that run from south to north, degrading from the Ligurian Apennine mountains toward the Tanaro River.

-What To See Around Alba: La Morra and Monforte d’Alba
+What to See Around Alba: La Morra and Monforte d’Alba

 La Morra is the highest hilltop village of the Barolo wine region, at an elevation of 500m (1640ft) above sea level.
 The panorama from the main square spans vineyard-striped valleys, faraway villages, and the distant snow-capped Alps.